José Melro

-José Miguel Reis Melro (born 26 May 2004) is a Portuguese professional footballer who plays as a left winger for Benfica B.
+José Miguel Reis Melro (born 26 May 2004) is a Portuguese professional footballer who plays as a left winger for Marítimo.

 Club career

 Melro is a youth product of Footkart, Académica Santarém and União de Santarém, before moving to Benfica's youth academy in 2022.
 During the 2021–22 season he played for the youth team, B team and senior team of União de Santarém, scoring a remarkable 40 goals in 28 matches.
 On 17 July 2024 he renewed his contract with Benfica.
 José Melro, who attracted interest from some clubs, including Barcelona, would remain at the club and signed a contract until 2027.
 The contract had a clause of 60 million euros and he was integrated into the B team.

+On 2 February 2026, Melro joined C.S.
+Marítimo.

 International career

 Melro is a youth international for Portugal.
 He has played up to the Portugal U20s.